Mackachila/alx-airbnb-database/database-adv-script/README.md

 Only users with more than 3 bookings are returned.

 This is a correlated subquery because it depends on the outer query for each row.

+Total Number of Bookings Per User (Using COUNT + GROUP BY)

+Explanation:

+This counts all bookings per user.

+LEFT JOIN ensures even users with zero bookings are included.

+ Rank Properties by Total Bookings (Using RANK window function)

+Explanation:

+Uses RANK() to rank properties based on booking counts.

+LEFT JOIN ensures properties with zero bookings are considered.

+GROUP BY aggregates bookings per property.